But there are circumstances where earthly branches do exhibit combining tendencies even though they do not seem to do so on the surface.

 When secret combinations occur, it basically refers to partnerships and alliances happening that the individual is unaware of, but directly related to him or her.

-This can imply betrayal, affairs, under attack by an unknown enemy, victimized by gossip, getting screwed over, etc.
+This can imply betrayal, affairs, under attack by an unknown enemy, victimized by gossip, getting screwed over, having your lollipop snatched away by the very person who gave it to you, etc.

 It can also mean positive events other than negative.